-The Company continued to participate voluntarily in the IRS Compliance Assurance Process ("CAP") program for the 2022 tax year, and thus the tax year is under IRS review.
-We expect that the IRS review of our 2022 return will be substantially completed prior to its filing in 2023.
-During the current year, the IRS completed its examination of our 2021 tax year, which was our only other year subject to current IRS audit.
+The Company continued to participate voluntarily in the IRS Compliance Assurance Process ("CAP") program for the 2024 tax year.
+We expect that the IRS review of our 2024 return will be substantially completed prior to its filing in 2025.
+During the current year, the IRS completed its examination of our 2023 tax year, which was our only other year subject to current IRS audit.
 Additionally, we are under examination in various states going back to 2014.